 If you are required to file Form 1099-S, you must furnish a statement to the transferor.
 Furnish a copy of Form 1099-S or an acceptable substitute statement to each transferor.
-For more information about the requirement to furnish a statement to the transferor, see part M in the 2014 General Instructions for Certain Information Returns.
+For more information about the requirement to furnish a statement to the transferor, see part M in the current General Instructions for Certain Information Returns.

 You are not required to indicate on Form 1099-S that the transferor's (seller's) financing was federally subsidized.
-Also, you are not required to enter the following:
+Also, you are not required to enter the following.

-• Both total gross proceeds and the allocated gross proceeds for a multiple transferor transaction (enter either one or the other);
+• Both total gross proceeds and the allocated gross proceeds for a multiple transferor transaction (enter either one or the other).

-An indication that the transferor may receive property or services for an obligation having a stated principal amount; or An indication that, in connection with a contingent payment transaction, the transferor may receive gross proceeds that cannot be determined with certainty under the regulations and is not included in gross proceeds.
+An indication that the transferor may receive property or services for an obligation having a stated principal amount.
+An indication that, in connection with a contingent payment transaction, the transferor may receive gross proceeds that cannot be determined with certainty under the regulations and is not included in gross proceeds.

-Truncating transferor's identification number on paper payee statements.
-Pursuant to proposed Regulations section 301.6109-4 (REG-148873-09), all filers of this form may truncate a transferor's social security number (SSN), individual taxpayer identification number (ITIN), or adoption taxpayer identification number (ATIN) on payee statements.
-See part M in the 2014 General Instructions for Certain Information Returns.
+Truncating transferor's TIN on payee statements.
+Pursuant to Regulations section 301.6109-4, all filers of this form may truncate a transferor's TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
+Truncation is not allowed on any documents the filer files with the IRS.
+A filer's TIN may not be truncated on any form.
+See part J in the current General Instructions for Certain Information Returns.